-Remote IT support will be available remotely through Zoom during the fall semester from 8 a.m. - 9 p.m.
+Remote IT support will be available remotely through Zoom during the fall and spring semesters from 8 a.m. - 9 p.m.
 Monday through Thursday and 8 a.m. - 5 p.m. on Friday.

 - Join from PC, Mac, Linux, iOS or Android: https://psu.zoom.us/j/136750291

 - +1 669 900 6833 (US Toll)

 - International numbers available: https://psu.zoom.us/u/abtmaZaKl

 - ServiceNow IT Forms are a great way to put non-urgent matters in the IT department queue.

 Cisco Jabber can be used to receive PSU phone calls on cell phones and computers.
 Pre-registration is needed.
 If interested, please visit https://pennstate.service-now.com/sp?id=kb_article_view&sys_kb_id=ebb83ba4db53530497c9ffe61d96193b